lbastigk/Nebulite/doc/Commands.md

 #### `print`

 ```
-Show available commands and their descriptions

-Help for function 'print':

 Prints the JSON document to the console for debugging purposes.
 If key is empty, prints the entire document.